-Our estimated top shares series show that, similar to the French, British, and American experiences, top income shares in Canada fell sharply during World War II with no recovery during the next three decades.
+Our estimated top shares series show that, similar to the French, British, and American experiences, top income shares in Canada experienced a dramatic drop during World War II with no recovery during the next three decades.
+However, in contrast to the U.S. experience, top income shares in Canada were not negatively affected by the downturns of the inter-war period.
 Over the last 20 years, top income shares in Canada have increased dramatically, almost as much as in the United States.
-This change has remained largely unnoticed because it is concentrated within the top percentile of the Canadian income distribution and thus can only be detected with tax return data covering very high incomes.
-As in the United States, the increase is largely due to a surge in top wages and salaries.
-As a result, the composition of income in the top income groups has also shifted in Canada since World War II: many more high income individuals derive their principal income from employment instead of as a return to capital.
+However, this drastic evolution has remained largely unnoticed because it is concentrated within the top percentile of the Canadian income distribution and thus can only be detected with tax return data covering very high incomes.
+As in the United States, this dramatic increase is largely due to a surge in top wages and salaries.
+As a result, the composition of income in the top income groups has also shifted dramatically in Canada since World War II: many more high income individuals derive their principal income from employment instead of as a return to capital.